engraving-challenges/main/2-editing-workflow.md

 Have a close look at the assignment.
 How do you expect your tools to be able to deal with the task, what problems do you expect etc.?
-Create an empty file using your notation program, set paper size and margins to what the challenge description says and make a snapshot.
+Create an empty file using your notation program, set paper size and margins to what the challenge description says, and set up the score with the necessary information about instruments and staves.
+Make a snapshot.

 #### Raw Music Entry

 In the first step please enter the absolute "raw material".
-That is, simply set up your score with the necessary information about parts etc. but do *not* make any adjustments to the layout.
+That is, simply enter the musical content (notes, articulations, etc.) but do *not* make any adjustments to the layout etc.
 The idea is to get an impression of the out-of-the-box output of your tool.

+You can split this into two steps: in first, enter only pitches and durations (this includes ties and augmentation dots), and in second add other elements (articulations, dynamics, etc.).
+However, this is not mandatory.

-Even more important: **do not** apply **any** individual adjustments - it has to be the plain content that is entered.
+Most importantly, **do not** apply **any** individual adjustments - it has to be the plain content that is entered.
 Of course, you should assign notes to correct voices (layers).